Frequently Asked Questions

 Our procedure is approved by Medicare and most private insurance plans.

-We have nearly 4,000 5-star reviews online from happy patients that have experienced dramatic pain relief from our procedure and several clinical studies have found that viscosupplementation can provide pain relief and improve function in patients with osteoarthritis of the knee or shoulder, compared to a Placebo.
-We maximize the effectiveness of this treatment by placing the medicine precisely where it’s needed for maximum pain relief with our live imaging technology.
+We have over 5,000 5-star reviews online from happy patients that have experienced dramatic pain relief from our procedure and several clinical studies have found that viscosupplementation can provide pain relief and improve function in patients with osteoarthritis of the knee or shoulder, compared to a Placebo.
+We maximize the effectiveness of this treatment by placing the medicine precisely where it's needed for maximum pain relief with our live imaging technology.
 We also have 12 different gels to try, based on your specific diagnosis and we provide a holistic health plan to ensure you are getting the most out of your treatment.

 Yes, gel injections are safe and approved by the FDA.